hardingrichard/ci-pp3-pydle/README.md

 * How to play
 * guess word input
 * Word and character length validation
+* Tips section giving concise reminder of what the interface colours mean
-* Interface displaying guessed word and remaining attempts
+* Interface displaying guessed word and remaining attempts with colours
-* Win/Loss conditions
+* Win/Loss conditions message and game over message

 ## Technology Stack